+Specialization:

-- 1. Specialization: While some IRA custodians specialize in traditional investments (stocks, bonds, and mutual funds), other custodians specialize in alternative investments (real estate, private mortgages, tax liens, livestock, physical gold and silver, private company stock, or other non-traded security).
+While some IRA custodians specialize in traditional investments (stocks, bonds, and mutual funds), other custodians specialize in alternative investments (real estate, private mortgages, tax liens, livestock, physical gold and silver, private company stock, or other non-traded security).
 There are even a few IRA Custodians who will attempt to custody both types of investments.
 An IRA custodian who specializes in traditional investments, typically will not be the best one to also custody your alternative investments.
 The reverse holds true as well.
-When you work with an IRA custodian, you want to work with one whose specialty matches up with your needs. .
-We have thoroughly reviewed almost all of the self-directed IRA custodians and while it is possible that one exists who is capable of handing both categories of assets well, we have not found one yet.
-It is important to know the strengths of your IRA custodian, and to utilize them for those strengths. - 2.
-Fees: Every IRA custodian charges a fee for their services.
+When you work with an IRA custodian, you want to work with one whose specialty matches up with your needs.
+We have thoroughly reviewed virtually all of the self-directed IRA custodians and while it is possible that one exists who is capable of handling both categories of assets well, we have not found one yet.
+It is important to know the strengths of your IRA custodian, and to utilize them for those strengths.

+Fees:

+Every IRA custodian charges a fee for their services.
 In general, there are two models that are followed by IRA custodians, either a transaction fee model or an asset-based fee model.
 Make sure the custodian's fee schedule aligns with your investment strategy.
 Your choice of IRA custodian is important because it will impact the total returns of your IRA.
-While some fees are negotiable, it typically only applies for larger accounts. - 3.
-Number of Transactions: This factor is very important since portfolio performance can be significantly impaired if the transactional expectations are not assessed properly and accounted for in the self directed IRA custodian decision making process.
+While some fees are negotiable, it typically only applies for larger accounts.

+Number of Transactions:

+This factor is very important since portfolio performance can be significantly impaired if the transactional expectations are not assessed properly and accounted for in the self-directed IRA custodian decision making process.
 Automated services and a quick turnaround time at the IRA custodian are also important.
 While one account may have investments which are bought and held for long period of time (years), another may have multiple transactions on any given week.
 If the IRA custodian is not prepared to properly handle multiple transactions in a timely manner, then it could affect the IRA's investments.
+Some custodians offer services which can provide automation for repetitive transactions, or scheduled transactional activity.

+Miscellaneous Fees:

-Some custodians offer services which can provide automation for repetitive transactions, or scheduled transactional activity. - 4.
-Miscellaneous Fees: While this factor is important when using any IRA custodian, it is typically more relevant for self directed IRA custodians.
+While this factor is important when using any IRA custodian, it is typically more relevant for self-directed IRA custodians.
 Many alternative investments require these services as part of the investment strategy; and almost all of the IRA custodians charge fees for these miscellaneous services.
 These services include activities such as: Fed Funds wires, notarizing documents, document storage, account setup fees, statement fees, transfer fees, account termination fees, and servicing fees such as check writing, processing documents, etc. Some custodians include these services in their custody fees, others itemize the fees and charge them separately.
-It is helpful to understand why the miscellaneous fees are being charged by the self directed IRA custodian.
-The miscellaneous fees can be either pass-through or revenue generators for the self directed IRA custodian.
+It is helpful to understand why the miscellaneous fees are being charged by the self-directed IRA custodian.
+The miscellaneous fees can be either pass-through or revenue generators for the self-directed IRA custodian.
 The pass-through fees are fees incurred by the custodian which they then pass along to the IRA account (for example: fed funds wires, or postage).
+Revenue generator fees are a way for the IRA custodian to generate revenues for their services (for example: notarizing documents, document storage fees, or account termination fees).
+Regardless of the reason for charging the fees, the bottom line is that all fees affect the portfolio's net performance.
+Make sure the expected return on your investment takes into account all these miscellaneous fees.